CodeFabrikGmbH/bend/README.md

 # Usage
 The dashboard is available in the `/dashboard` path.

+The configuration is available in the `/config` path.

 # Unusable paths
 Some endpoints are not available for tracking as they are in use for internal purposes.
 These are:

 * /dashboard

+* /config

 * /static